Chapter 39

 THE STUDY

-To help us to come to a better knowledge and understanding our Lord and Savior Jesus Christ, we will examine in a bit more depth the above prophecy to see how Jesus Christ fulfilled it.
-To accomplish this we will explore, one at a time, each element of this prophecy given by the prophet Isaiah.
+To help us to come to a better knowledge and understanding of our Lord and Savior Jesus Christ, we will examine in the above prophecy an discover how Jesus Christ fulfilled it.
+To accomplish this, we will explore each element of Isaiah’s prophecy.

 John 17:1-5